standardsemiconductor/VELDT-getting-started/README.md

   1. If `txFsm` is `TxStart` we `frame` the input byte, transform it into a `Vec` of `Bit`s (note this reverses the bits), then `give` it to the serializer `_txSer`.
 We also set the counter `_txCtr` to zero, update `txFsm` to the `TxSend` state, and return `False` which indicates the transmit is in progress.
   2. If `txFsm` is `TxSend`, first we `peek` at the current bit to serialize, wrap it in a `Tx` type, then pass it to `tell` which transmits the bit via the writer monad.

+We have to `frame` a byte before sending it, this means adding a start bit and an end bit.
+The start bit is `0` and the end bit is `1`.
+Our frame function takes into account that `bv2v` reverses the bits, thus the start bit in `frame` is added to the end of the byte and the stop bit is added to the beginning.

 Next we tackle the receiver, beginning with the types:
 ```haskell
 data RxFsm = RxIdle | RxStart | RxRecv | RxStop